 ● Technology will remain a big differentiator and young professionals will have to be friendly with the fact that AI, machine learning & automation are not here to take their job but make them more distinctive & unique.

-● Payroll forms a tremendous part of P&L for this industry, and cost-cutting measures in this area is to reduce the room to staff ratio.
+● Payroll forms a tremendous part of P&L for this industry, and cost-cutting measures in this area are to reduce the room to staff ratio.
 This has to be done while enhancing the productivity of the staff so it does not affect the business.
 And this is by identifying ways to adopt technology in operations.

-● For structured hotels, health & hygiene specifications were already in place except for few basic changes, the change that may be forthcoming may be in plethora of other forms like sustainability, energy saving, staffing & recruitment, & many other ways.
+● For structured hotels, health & hygiene specifications were already in place except for few basic changes, the change that may be forthcoming may be in a plethora of other forms like sustainability, energy saving, staffing & recruitment, & many other ways.

-● There is a digital explosion which has opened up fresh opportunities amid uncertainties.
+● There is a digital explosion that has opened up fresh opportunities amid uncertainties.
 It will be interesting to see how this will affect & benefit the industry as a whole.
 India is in a unique place at the moment.
 It is demarcated as the one that will lead the future as the economic shifts happen.

 ● With the emphasis on bringing down the manning cost, there is a need to re-skill the manpower.
-Re-skilling will be important because the time & expectation will differ from what it was pre-covid era.
+Re-skilling will be important because the time & expectation will differ from what it was a pre-COVID era.
 This industry has also lagged in an adaptation to technology as compared to other sectors.

-● Companies will have to learn to effectively communicate in this virtual environment and identify non-verbal cues in absence of physical nuances.
+● Companies will have to learn to effectively communicate in this virtual environment and identify non-verbal cues in the absence of physical nuances.

 ● Only businesses with enough reserve will be able to weather this storm.
-Hotels who were doing well, owners & management would take out cash & invest in either upgrades or capex, expansion & growth.
+Hotels who were doing well, owners & management would take out cash & invest in either upgrades or CAPEX, expansion & growth.
 So if they have not kept a pile of reserve or contingency aside, they will be greatly challenged in upcoming times.

 ● As the numbers are quite terrifying because of the shutdown of business, the government has offered respite by being considerate and proactive in their response.
-However, this industry will need more aid by a combination of solutions because it is sitting on a close to $8 billion of loan book, organized & unorganized combined.
+However, this industry will need more aid by a combination of solutions because it is sitting on close to $8 billion of the loan book, organized & unorganized combined.

-● Financial institutions and bankers need to back up this under penetrated industry, which has an enormous amount of potential for growth and expansion by placing the right bets on a calculated class of assets.
+● Financial institutions and bankers need to back up this under-penetrated industry, which has an enormous amount of potential for growth and expansion by placing the right bets on a calculated class of assets.

 ● International capital markets are more flexible in decision making as they are not dependent on regulators for guidelines.
 Banks in Germany, UK & New Zealand are taking independent decisions based on the history of the borrower and providing all the essential support.

-● Second, international sovereigns are also providing support to corporates in form of reimbursing the payroll, which is a key expense anywhere.
+● Second, international sovereigns are also providing support to corporates in the form of reimbursing the payroll, which is a key expense anywhere.

 ● We aspire for an extended moratorium of a year.
-As deferment of interest is announced till March 2021, industry recommends capitalization of it.
+As deferment of interest is announced till March 2021, the industry recommends capitalization of it.

 ● One time restructuring of the accounts with details to be worked out about the qualification of account & etc.